luoshao23/CFA/level_3/Alternative_investment_portfolio_management_and_private_wealth_management.md

       + proprietary investment
   + duties and responsibilities
     + wealth manger responsibilities
+      + developing an appropriate asset allocation
+      + recommending or selecting investment options, such as pooled investment vehicles or individual securities
+      + monitoring the asset allocation and rebalancing
+      + using derivatives, leverage, short sales, and repurchase agreements
+      + monoitoring the costs associated with implementing the investment strategy
+      + monitoring the activities of third-party service provdiers
+      + drafting and maintaining the IPS
+      + reporting of performance, including an indication of the base currency
+      + reporting of taxes and financial statements
+      + voting proxies
+      + assisting with the preparation of agreements associated with private fund offerings
     + IPS review
   + IPS appendix
     + modeled portfolio behavior